CareDailyAI/botlab/README.md

-# BotEngine: Adding Thoughts to Things.
+# Bot Lab: Add Thoughts to Things.

-The BotEngine is a Python framework that enables developers to create new features and services on top of every Internet-connected data source or device.
+The Bot Lab contains the BotEngine Python framework, enabling developers to create new features and services on top of every Internet-connected data source or device.
 This is no longer the Internet of Things.
 This is Ambient Computing.

 ## Installation